Manya395/Manya395/README.md

 ### About Me:
 - An Engineering Student passionate about creating things.
-- Fun fact: I love learning new tech and making creative projects 💡
+- I love learning new tech and making creative projects.

 ---